 Theme shops used to be a multidimensional array where each change meant a code change that had to be committed.
 They finally became a Custom Post Type of their own, vastly simplifying their administration.
 If you look at their page, you’ll also notice that it reuses the regular theme UI, nicely making them blend in with the rest of the Directory.

-On the admin side a custom post status for suspended themes was added, as well as a custom view for themes that have new version pending.
-Also, there is now a simpler way to approve new versions and set them live from wp-admin.
-On the front-end the JS and CSS files that power most of the Directory were merged, removing the direct THX dependency that we had (it broke parts of the directory during beta).
-Development on the Directory will not stop of course, but it will be part of ongoing maintenance and feature development.
+We wanted to get the new Directory into the hands of users as fast as responsibly possible, but that doesn’t mean that it’s finished or doesn’t need any more work.
+On the admin side a custom post status for suspended themes will be added, as well as a custom view for themes that have new version pending.
+Eventually there will probably also be a simpler way to approve new versions and set them live from wp-admin.
+On the front-end the JS and CSS files that power most of the Directory will be merged, removing the direct THX dependency that we currently have (it already broke parts of the directory during beta), and also removing two file requests on a page load.